gzmatte/ATR/README.md

 > Network Tweaks.

 > Installs Old Spotify and debloats it.
-(NOT WORKING ANYMORE)
+(NOT WORKING ON W11 IDKWHY)

 > Provides Steam Tweaks (Low RAM & CPU Usage).